fabiosvm/rak/docs/README.md

 ## Hello, world!

-When learning a new programming language, the first thing you usually do is print "Hello, world!" to the console.
+When learning a new programming language, the first thing you usually do is to print "Hello, world!" to the console.
 In Rak, you can do this using the `println` function.

 ```rs
 println("Hello, world!");